tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-Beware how you take away hope from another human being. - Oliver Wendell Holmes
+Old age is fifteen years older than I am. - Oliver Wendell Holmes

 ### About the project
 Just a fun project to grab a random quote of the day everyday.